-Recipients must comply with applicable federal civil rights laws, as well as the nondiscrimination provisions in the Violence Against Women Act (VAWA) and, for some OVW programs, in the Omnibus Crime Control and Safe Streets Act.
+Recipients must comply with applicable federal civil rights laws and nondiscrimination provisions.
 Taken together, these federal laws prohibit recipients from discriminating either in employment (subject to an exemption for certain faith-based organizations) or in the delivery of services or benefits based on race, color, national origin, sex, religion, or disability, and in the delivery of services or benefits based on age.
-More information on these obligations is available in the Application Companion Guide.
+In addition, VAWA, as amended, includes a nondiscrimination provision that covers any program or activity funded in whole or in part by OVW.
+34 U.S.C. § 12291(b)(13)(A).